TechToThePeople/mepwatch/presentation/datathon.md

   </div>
 </div>
 notes:
+- MEPs data (country, party, twitter, email...)
-- 7723 rollcalls
+- 8k rollcalls
-- 5109993 individual votes
+- 5M individual votes
-- 158453 attendance records over 237 plenary sessions
+- 158k attendance records over 237 plenary sessions
-- national geodata
+- national geodata and postal codes

 ---
 # The app generator
 ### how it goes:
 ![app generator](generator.png)
 notes:
+# how it goes
 select votes --> analyse votes and generate the app --> customise information, call to action & template messages --> set it free --> learn

 --
 <h3>All rollcalls <a href="../votes.html" class="btn btn-primary" target="_blank">DEMO</h3>
 [![rollcalls selection](votes.png)](../votes.html)

---
+Note:
+first, the vote selection and analysis
+- let’s imagine I’m a campaigner at a pro-democracy NGO in Brussels and I want to analyse and megaphone a recent plenary vote about triggering the Art.
+7 rule of law proceedings against Hungary
+## to demonstrate
+- choose sitting date second from top far right/or type Sargentini; click through to the widget
+- widget presentation

 # Article 7 Hungary
 ## overview, map & groups
 ![vote article 7 Hungary 1](vote-hungary-top.png)